-see url As humans, we naturally lack patience.
-This is even more true when it comes to innovation.
-We picture great innovations in our mind and we launch into those projects brimming with excitement and enthusiasm.
-But as the project wears on, the sparkle of a new idea starts to fade, and the pressures of deadlines, budgets, and results start to mount.
-We become increasingly impatient.
+As humans, we naturally lack patience.
+This is even more true with innovation.
+We picture brilliant innovations in our mind and we launch into those projects brimming with excitement and enthusiasm.
+But as the project wears on, the sparkle of a new idea fades, and the pressures of deadlines, budgets, and results mount.
+We fail at understanding the law of patience.

 Impatience Kills Innovation

-go here One of the greatest threats to innovation is impatience.
+One of the greatest threats to innovation is impatience.
 Managers and executives start to see the money, time, and resources add up and they lose sight of the progress being made.
-In response, they apply more pressure to the personnel dedicated to the project.
+In response, they apply more pressure on the resources dedicated to the project.
 They set harder, less attainable deadlines.
 Mistakes get made, and decisions get rushed.
-A once promising and steadily progressing innovation starts to falter, fall apart, and then fail—all because management wanted to see innovation done fast, not right.
+A once promising and steadily progressing innovation falters, falls apart, and then fail—all because management wanted to see innovation done fast, not right.

 So, Why Do You Need Patience?